 Talk to the person who caused the resentment before the resentment gets too big.
 It’s uncomfortable and stressful to tell your spouse something that’s bothering you, but if you do it in a healthy way, I bet you’ll be surprised at the reaction–especially if the two of you have a pretty good relationship.

 Your spouse might say, “Jee…I had no idea that bothered you.
 I’ll try to change that behavior.”
 Or, your spouse might get upset, but then think about it and weigh his or her options of changing the behavior or you not being happy.
 He or she might choose you.

 In closing, I know a couple who was married for 60 years.
-They were very happy and in love until the end, and they both told me that there was resentment on both sides.
+They were very happy and in love until death, and they both told me that there was resentment on both sides.
 But, they were little things, things that didn’t warrant a divorce.
-The biggies were aired out on the table.
+How did they manage to stay together that long?
 They told me it was because “If something was bugging one of us, we told the other.”
 The bottom line is, if you are willing to speak up about something–as uncomfortable, awkward and scary as it might seem to do so, that makes it impossible to harbor resentment, which gives you a better chance at a healthy relationship.